kartik-venugopal/swift-ffmpeg-player/README.md

 ## Why ?

-To help anyone who wants to get started with ffmpeg / AVAudioEngine but is having a hard time finding good documentation, tutorials, or concrete implementations out there.
+To help anyone who wants to get started with ffmpeg / AVAudioEngine but is having a hard time finding (or making sense of) documentation, tutorials, or concrete implementations out there.
 Take this project as a starting point or quick start guide, if nothing else.

 I myself am still learning audio programming and ffmpeg, so I am simply passing on some of what I have learned.